lmnleaf/not-a-prime-sieve/README.md

   1. the sum of only 3s (because then it would be evenly divisible by 3 and NOT prime) OR
   2. the sum of 2s and 3s such that there are an evenly distributed number of 2s and 3s in the expression (i.e., there will always be either one or two extra 2s in the expression).

-**LDR**
+# <Line>

 <details>
   <summary>More Info</summary>
   <br>

-More specifically, this _not-a-prime-sieve_ checks to see if an integer value can be expressed as the sum of 2s and 3s where there are an evenly distrubute number of 2s to 3s in the expression.
+More specifically, _not-a-prime-sieve_ checks to see if an integer value can be expressed as the sum of 2s and 3s, where there are an evenly distrubuted number of 2s to 3s in the expression.
 Here's how:

 * Given an integer value greater than 0, it returns:
   * prime when the number is 2, 3, 5, or 7 and